2018 World Rally Championship: Rally Australia

 Before going to Coffs Harbour, Sébastien Ogier, who was the defending world champion, Thierry Neuville, who led the championship for most of the year, and Ott Tänak, who got the most stage victories of the season, were in contention of the drivers' title.
 However, Neuville clipped a bank and a tree forced to retire, while Tänak also stopped because of the damage to transmission.
 This meant Ogier would become the six-time world champion wherever he finishes.
 At the conclusion of the rally, Ogier finished fifth with a Power Stage victory.

 The event eventually went into Jari-Matti Latvala's pocket.
 Teammate Esapekka Lappi completed the rally in fourth.
 The 1 & 4 finish was enough to help Toyota Gazoo Racing WRT win their first manufacturers' title since 1999.
 With Tommi Mäkinen heading the team, he became the first person in the history of rally driving to win a Championship both as a driver and as a team principal.

 Hayden Paddon and Mads Østberg rounded out of the podium.
 Elfyn Evans completed the event in sixth after teammate Ogier, while Craig Breen gained one place from Teemu Suninen, who retired his Fiesta before the final test following an impact in the previous stage.
-WRC-2 category winner Alberto Heller, local driver Steve Glenney and rally veteran Jourdan Serderidis covered out of the top ten finishers.
+WRC2 category winner Alberto Heller, local driver Steve Glenney and rally veteran Jourdan Serderidis covered out of the top ten finishers.